Understanding NEC Wire Color Codes for Electrical Wiring

 - 12 3 wire: Adds a red conductor for use in 3-way switching or multi-wire branch circuits.

-Proper installation of romex wiring involves securing the cable and using a listed romex connector to terminate it in a box.
-A larger gauge cable like a 4-3 copper wire romex will follow the same principles for its conductors.
+Proper installation of Romex wiring involves securing the cable and using a listed connector to terminate it in a box.
+Larger gauge cable used for ranges or subpanels follows the same conductor-identification principles.

 Metal Clad Cable (MC Cable) and Armored Cable (AC Cable)

-In commercial and industrial settings, MC cable is ubiquitous.
-This MC wire offers physical protection for the conductors inside.
+In commercial and industrial settings, MC cable is common.
+This type of MC cable provides physical protection for conductors inside.
 A typical 12/2 MC cable or 12/3 MC cable will have the same conductor colors as its NM cable counterpart, but with an outer metallic sheath.
-The term mc electric is often used on job sites to refer to this type of installation.
-A specific assembly like 12/2 metal clad cable is common for commercial lighting.
-Terminations must be made using proper MC connectors; a single MC connector ensures the cable is securely fastened and the sheath is bonded.
+The metallic sheath and listed fittings must be properly bonded; the NEC recognizes listed MC assemblies and allows the metallic sheath to be part of an equipment grounding path when installed per the code.
+Terminations must be made using proper MC connectors; a listed connector ensures the cable is securely fastened and the sheath is bonded.
 The same rules apply to other heavy-duty assemblies like 8/3 wire.

 Underground and Specialty Cables

-For installations requiring conductors to be buried, electricians use UF cable, also known as underground feeder cable or direct burial wire.
+For installations requiring conductors to be buried, electricians use UF cable (underground feeder cable or direct-burial cable).
 Its construction is resistant to moisture and damage.
 Similarly, SER cable and SE cable are used for service entrances.
-Other specialty cables exist for unique applications, such as flexible welding cable or life-safety circuits requiring 2 hr fire rated cable.
-Even low-voltage systems use color coding, though not always NEC-mandated; a category 6 wiring diagram for a cat 6e cable (an unstandardized term for enhanced Cat6 cable) follows the T568A/B standard (governed by ANSI/TIA-568, not the NEC), and installers of coaxial cable use identification tags when dealing with multiple runs from a cable splitter or coaxial cable splitter.
-Even simple speaker wire often has a ridge or stripe on one conductor for polarity identification.
-Heavy feeder cables like URD cable for underground distribution also require clear identification.
+Other specialty cables exist for unique applications, such as flexible welding cable or life-safety circuits that require listed fire-rated cable.
+Even low-voltage systems use color coding governed by other standards (for example, ANSI/TIA standards for data cabling); a category 6 wiring diagram follows TIA-568, not the NEC, and installers of coaxial cable often use identification tags when dealing with multiple runs.
+Simple speaker wire often has a ridge or stripe on one conductor for polarity identification.
+Heavy feeder cables like URD cable for underground distribution also require clear identification and correct grounding/bonding.

 Advanced Scenarios and Field Identification